|Stu Haley (#47137674)|

 Historian, author and genealogist with advanced experience in Ohio.
 Based in Baltimore.|

-Author of the following titles from Arcadia Publishing:
+Author of the following titles (as Stuart J Koblentz) from Arcadia Publishing:

 Images of America, Marion (2004)